Kleiststraße 10 a-c

-4.1 If the service is not provided in accordance with the contract and this is the fault of Kiwigrid, Kiwigrid shall provide the service in full or in part without additional costs to the Customer within a reasonable period of time in accordance with the contract, unless this is only possible with disproportionate effort.
-The prerequisite is a written complaint from the Customer, which must be made immediately, at the latest within 2 weeks after the default becomes known.
+4.1 If the service is not provided in accordance with the contract and if Kiwigrid is responsible for this, it shall be obliged to provide the service in accordance with the contract in whole or in part without additional costs for the Customer within a reasonable period of time, unless this is only possible with disproportionate effort.
+The prerequisite is a written complaint from the Customer, which must be made immediately, at the latest within 2 weeks of the impairment becoming known.

-4.2 Further claims of the Customer due to qualitative service disruptions are excluded.
-This exclusion does not apply in case of intent or gross negligence, nor in case of injury to life, body, or health.
+4.2 Further claims of the Customer on the grounds of qualitative performance problems are excluded.
+This exclusion does not apply in cases of intent or gross negligence, nor in cases of injury to life, limb, or health.

 The remuneration for the provision of services within the meaning of the above provisions is based on the standard or published list prices (available at: ...).